Herbs & Vegetables

 How to plant garlic:

 Garlic needs full sun, at least 6 hours a day.
-Well-drained soil is a must as garlic do not like "wet feet."
+Well-drained soil is crucial, as garlic do not like "wet feet."
 Add soil amendment such as compost and till into the area you wish to plant.

 Split bulb into cloves, plant each clove individually, about 2-3 inches deep and 4-6 inches apart.
 Water well.
 Mulch the area to conserve moisture, keep temperatures even and prevent frost heave.
 There might be some leaf growth in the fall, but generally most of the fall growth will be root growth.
 A few waterings in the winter on a warm, sunny day will be helpful!